bither/bither-doc/faq-English.md

 ####18.Bitcoin address is established can not be found to be bither of others?
 Is it possible by law enforcement agencies to track down than I held too Bitcoin?

-bither is to the center of the wallet, bither generated address with bitcoin-core makes no difference, only the address nobody can infer more information.
+bither is to the center of the wallet, bither generated address with bitcoin-core makes no diffs, only the address nobody can infer more information.
 Ratio too is decentralized wallet, I do not know what are your currency.